edrisaturay/filament-chatgpt-agent/README.md

 ![](https://raw.githubusercontent.com/EdrisaTuray/filament-ai-chat-agent/main/screenshots/page-watcher.png)

-The **Page Watcher** feature allows the ChatGPT agent to receive additional context about the current page by including the `.innerText` of a specified page element (default: `.fi-page`, the Filament page container) along with the page URL in each message sent to ChatGPT.
+The **Page Watcher** feature allows the AI agent to receive additional context about the current page by including the `.innerText` of a specified page element (default: `.fi-page`, the Filament page container) along with the page URL in each message sent to AI.
 This helps provide better contextual responses based on the page content.

 ### Privacy Considerations

-**Use this feature with caution.** Since the entire page content (or the selected element's content) is sent to ChatGPT, users should be informed of this behavior.
+**Use this feature with caution.** Since the entire page content (or the selected element's content) is sent to AI, users should be informed of this behavior.
 The `pageWatcherEnabled` option supports a closure, allowing you to provide an opt-in mechanism for users.

 ### Enabling Page Watcher